 Here’s an example of a resume that uses a functional layout:

-Combination resumes blend parts of both chronological and functional resume layouts by leading with a detailed skills section, and ending with a strong work experience section.
+Combination resumes (also called hybrid resumes) blend parts of both chronological and functional resume layouts by leading with a detailed skills section, and ending with a strong work experience section.

 This makes the combination resume an ideal choice for highly qualified candidates with years of experience, because it allows them to include a high volume of information about their qualifications and skills.

-Here’s an example of a resume that employs a combination layout:
+Here’s an example of a resume with a combination layout:

 Now that you know the best layout to use for your own resume, here are some basic formatting rules to help you make yours look professional.